-2. They set misleading expectations with marketing and sales
+2. They set misleading expectations

 Sales and marketing teams often overstate the capabilities of their product or service in order to get sales over the line.
 Deals might be signed with promises that a missing feature or specialized service is coming soon, whether or not that’s been fully committed to in the roadmap.

-The end result can be a frustrating one internally, with the worst outcome that customers expectations are not fully met.
+The end result can be a frustrating one internally, with the worst outcome that customers' expectations are not fully met.
 It's a surefire setup for failure in customer success.

 Generations of consumer appliance manufacturer’s will tell you that customers do not read the instructions manual.